AlexMcVay/CSC2053Project/README.md

 Class Schedule:

  Allow for easy import of class schedules that include room numbers, professor information, and meeting hours.
-Integrate with common school scheduling tools, if possible.

 Assignment Management: